Eastern Front (World War II): Soviet counter-offensive: Winter 1941

 The Wehrmacht rallied, retaining a salient at Rzhev.
 A Soviet parachute drop by two battalions of the 201st Airborne Brigade and the 250th Airborne Regiment on 18 and 22 January was designed to "cut off enemy communications with the rear."
 Lt.-Gen. Mikhail Grigoryevich Yefremov's 33rd Army aided by Gen. Belov's 1st Cavalry Corps and Soviet partisans attempted to seize Vyazma.
 This force was joined by additional paratroopers of the 8th Airborne Brigade at the end of January.
 However, in early February, the Germans managed to cut off this force, separating the Soviets from their main force in the rear of the Germans.
 They were supplied by air until April when they were given permission to regain the Soviet main lines.
-Only part of Belov's Cavalry Corps made it to safety however, while Yefremov's men fought "a losing battle."
+Only part of Belov's Cavalry Corps made it to safety, however, while Yefremov's men fought "a losing battle."

 By April 1942, the Soviet Supreme Command agreed to assume the defensive so as to "consolidate the captured ground."
 According to Zhukov, "During the winter offensive, the forces of the Western Front had advanced from 70 to 100 km, which somewhat improved the overall operational and strategic situation on the Western sector."

 To the north, the Red Army surrounded a German garrison in Demyansk, which held out with air supply for four months, and established themselves in front of Kholm, Velizh, and Velikie Luki.
 Further north still, the Soviet 2nd Shock Army was unleashed on the Volkhov River.
 Initially this made some progress; however, it was unsupported, and by June a German counterattack cut off and destroyed the army.
 The Soviet commander, Lieutenant General Andrey Vlasov, later defected to Germany and formed the ROA or Russian Liberation Army.
 In the south the Red Army lunged over the Donets River at Izyum and drove a 100 km deep salient.
-The intent was to pin Army Group South against the Sea of Azov, but as the winter eased the Wehrmacht counter-attacked and cut off the over-extended Soviet troops in the Second Battle of Kharkov.
+The intent was to pin Army Group South against the Sea of Azov, but as the winter eased the Wehrmacht counter-attacked and cut off the overextended Soviet troops in the Second Battle of Kharkov.